monicacrespo/bootcamp-devops-student-kubernetes/01-monolith/README.md

 postgres     ClusterIP   None         <none>        5432/TCP   51s
 ```

-Also, I can see that the database initialization script was executed correctly.
-The `todos` table exists and has the expected data:
+Also, the database initialization script was executed correctly because the `todos` table exists and has the expected data:
 ```
 $ kubectl exec -it postgres-0 -- psql -U postgres -d todos_db -c "SELECT * FROM todos;"
  id |     title     | completed |          due_date          | order